Big Three (tennis): History

-Federer and Nadal era
+The beginnings

-2003 Wimbledon–2004: Federer's ascendance to the top of the game
+2003–2004: Federer's ascent to the top of the game

 The early 2000s were seen as a time of transition in tennis, with older champions retiring and a few players breaking through at the very top of the game.
 Roger Federer first played on the ATP Tour aged 17 in 1998, finishing his first full ATP season the following year.
 By the end of the 2002 season, he was ranked sixth in the world.
-His breakthrough came in 2003 when he won his first major title at Wimbledon, won the year-end championships, and finished the year as the world No. 2 behind Andy Roddick.
-Federer then captured three of the four majors in 2004, losing only at the French Open, as well as becoming the world No. 1 on 2 February and maintaining the top position through the end of the year.
-Federer entered the 2004 Summer Olympics as the heavy favourite, but lost in the second round to Tomáš Berdych.
+His breakthrough came in 2003 when he won his first major title at 2003 Wimbledon, won the 2003 ATP Finals, and finished the year as the world No. 2 behind Andy Roddick.
+Federer then captured three of the four majors in 2004 (Australian Open, Wimbledon, US Open), losing only at the French Open, as well as becoming the world No. 1 on 2 February and maintaining the top position through the end of the year.
+Federer entered the 2004 Athens Olympics as the heavy favourite, but lost in the second round to Tomáš Berdych.

 Rafael Nadal won his first ATP Tour match aged 15 in April 2002, and he defeated Federer in their first meeting at the 2004 Miami Open.